Non-Technical Skills for Surgeons (NOTSS)

 The aim of the NOTSS project was to develop and test an educational system for assessment and training of non-technical skills in the intra-operative phase of surgery.
 NOTSS is a behaviour rating system based on a skills taxonomy that allows valid and reliable observation and assessment of four categories of surgeons' non-technical skill: situation awareness, decision making, communication & teamwork, and leadership.

-The Royal College of Surgeons of Edinburgh has been successfully running a NOTSS Masterclass in observing and rating behaviour for attending surgeons since 2006.
-Faculty development has also occurred for groups in North America, East Africa, Japan and Australia.
-NOTSS has been adopted by the Royal Australasian College of Surgeons as part of their competence assessment and recommended by the ACGME (Accreditation Council for General Medical Education) for workplace assessment.
-In the UK, it is proposed that all surgical trainees will be assessed using NOTSS; two online training resources NOTSS in a Box (for senior trainees and consultants) and NOTSS for Trainees (for early stage trainees) have been developed by RCSEd and discussions regarding implementation methods are ongoing.
+The Royal College of Surgeons of Edinburgh has been successfully running a NOTSS Masterclass in observing and rating behaviour for both consultant/attending and trainee surgeons since 2006.
+Faculty development has also occurred for groups in North America, East Africa, Japan, Australasia and Malaysia, all of whom now run their own NOTSS courses.
+NOTSS has been adopted by the Royal Australasian College of Surgeons as part of their competence assessment and recommended by the ACGME (Accreditation Council for General Medical Education) for workplace assessment in the UK.
+In order to support trainee assessment two online training resources have been developed: NOTSS in a Box (for senior trainees and consultants) and NOTSS for Trainees (for early stage trainees).
+Many regions in the UK now offer NOTSS courses to all their trainees and this is likely to increas in the next few years.

 This eLearning resource, aimed at Senior Trainees and Consultants, contains an introduction into human factors and the language of NOTSS.
 It highlights the classification and rating system used for assessment of non-technical skills as well as providing an introduction into the basic concepts of the NOTSS categories.
 It is intended as a preliminary learning resource for those involved in the teaching and assessment of surgical trainees, identifying examples of the cognitive and social behaviours involved in NOTSS.
 This resource, available free-of-charge provides suitable background information for those wishing to attend a full NOTSS Masterclass.
 Please use your RCSEd website username and password to access this site here.
 You can create a website account using the register link at the top of this page.